HolyBlackCat/cpp-tutorials/language/02_basic/22_functions_3_overloading.md

 The process of selecting a specific overload to call is called **overload resolution**.
 It is performed by the compiler at compile-time, based on the amount of arguments and their types (and some other things).
 In this context, the overloads being selected from are called "overload resolution candidates".

-The overloads have to have a different parameter count and/or different parameter types (or some other things), as overload resolution would be impossible otherwise .
+The overloads have to have a different number of parameters and/or different parameter types (or some other things), as overload resolution would be impossible otherwise .

 ## Overload resolution rules

 The overload resolution process is [very complex](https://en.cppreference.com/w/cpp/language/overload_resolution.html), and memorizing the exact rules isn't useful.
-It's easier to get a feel for it by looking at some examples.
+It's easier to get a feel for it by trying some examples.

 Don't feel the need to memorize all of those.
 Understand the general idea, and revisit this chapter later if needed.